JiadongWANG94/NimporteQuoi/README.md

 **WIP** Provide a pipeline pattern that read from a configuration file and generate a DAG to process data.

 ### Factory
+`Factory<BaseType>` Test a mechanism of auto-registeration to a factory and instance creation with name.

 ### Type Traits
 **WIP** Provide some common tools for type traits.